 - a.
 Use level spreaders to promote even flow/filtering capability across the filter strip. - b.
 To ensure that large storms safely bypass the filter, install flow splitters or multi-stage chambers. - c.
 Maintain relatively level slope to ensure optimum filtering. - d.
-In areas with high level of debris, pretreatment such as oil/grit separators and vegetated filter trips may be necessary. - e.
-Ensure that the ratio of drainage area to filter strip is in balance (not to exceed 6:1). - f.
+In areas with high level of debris, pretreatment such as oil/grit separators may be necessary in lieu of vegetated filter strips. - e.
+Ensure that the ratio of drainage area to filter strip is in balance (not to exceed 6:1).

+f.
 Create a dense plant filter strip with a mix of salt and drought-tolerant plant material.

-Refer to Grounds for a list of recommended plants.
+Refer to U-M Grounds for a list of recommended plants